AnonymouX47/matrix/docs/features.md

   * Single element indexing
   * Multiple element slicing (returns a list)
   * The subscriptions can also be assignment targets to change the element or elements of the matrix.
-  * Also, augmented assigment conterparts of operators supported by the matrix elements, update the elements of the matrix.
+  * Also, augmented assignment counterparts of operators supported by the matrix elements, update the elements of the matrix.
   * Augmented assignments won't work with Row/Column **slices** due to the fact that they return `list` objects.
   * Elements cannot be deleted.
 * Equality comparison